Mortgage Grace Period: What Is It And How Does It Work?

 If that falls on a weekend, you may have until the following business day to make the payment, but you should check with your lender to verify these terms.
 On the 16th (or following business day), you will be subject to the relevant penalties.

-Is It Okay To Pay Within The Mortgage Grace Period?
+Is It OK To Pay Within The Mortgage Grace Period?

 Yes, however, you should always strive to make your mortgage payment on or before its due date.
 The idea of a grace period is to allow late payments without consequences, but that doesn’t mean you should rely on it.